Master of Science in Education of the Deaf

 Initial Teacher Certification Requirements

-Students seeking initial Texas teaching certification concurrently with the Master’s in Education of the Deaf must apply and be accepted by the Department of Teacher Education and will also need to meet requirements according to the State Board of Educator Certification (SBEC).
-(Note: TWU does not offer teacher certification or EDUC field experiences to students outside of Texas.
-While out-of-state students may pursue the master's degree in Education of the Deaf and complete the COMS practicum experience required for degree completion, such students must earn teacher certification within their home states.)
+Students seeking initial Texas teaching certification concurrently with the Master’s in Education of the Deaf must apply and be accepted by the Educator Preparation Program and will also need to meet requirements according to the State Board of Educator Certification (SBEC).
+(Note: TWU does not offer teacher certification to students outside of Texas.
+Out-of-state students must earn teacher certification within their home states, although they may pursue the master's degree in Education of the Deaf, complete the COMS practicum/internship experience required for degree completion, and complete EDUC courses required by their state.
+TWU works with numerous states to address their specific teacher certification requirements.)